Last updated on August 8th, 2023 at 10:23 pm

 The pile head will be stripped and the longitudinal bars embedded inside the cap for a length of about 0.6 m.

 As the base of the pier covers all the pile heads, the cap need not be checked for bending and shear.
 However, nominal reinforcement of 18 mm diameter bars at 300 mm centers will be provided as shown in Fig.

 Discuss the Well Foundation in detail along with its Basic Shapes.

-Which material is used for constructing well steining?
+which material is used for constructing well steining foundation?
 What factors are considered An determine the thickness of the steining?

 1. It should be possible to sink the well without excessive kentledge.

 2. The wells should not get damaged during the sinking.

 3. If the well develops tilts or shifts during the sinking, it should be possible to rectify the tilts and shifts without damaging the well.

 4. The well should be able to resist safely the earth pressure developing during a sand blow that may occur during the sinking.

 5. At any level of the steining, the stresses under all conditions of loading that may occur during sinking or during service should be within permissible limits.